-In the dead of winter a quick getaway to the tropical island of Key West is just what you need to rejuvenate!
+In the dead of winter a quick getaway to the tropical island of Key West is just what I needed to rejuvenate.

-The Florida Keys captured our imagination from the get-go.
-As the southernmost point of the continental United States, Key West is just 90 miles from the island of Cuba (Cuba: So Close You Could Almost Swim There).
-Cuban culture, and the Cuban-American history of this region is one of the most important and fascinating aspects of the 'Sunshine State'.
+The Florida Keys captured my imagination from the get-go.
+As the southernmost point of the continental United States, Key West is just 90 miles from Cuba (Cuba: So Close You Could Almost Swim There).
+Cuban culture and the Cuban-American history of this region is one of the most important and interesting aspects of the 'Sunshine State'.

 Key West beckoned us to “Come as you are"... and so we did!
-A few days in the sun surrounded by palm trees, the ocean and its salty breeze is just what we needed to beat the winter blues.
-We had flown into Miami from New York and collected our rental car at the airport, and without a doubt the scenic drive from Miami to Key West via US Route 1 aka Overseas Highway is one of our best drives yet.
+After sitting through weeks of dreadful winter weather, my husband and I packed up for a few days of blissful tropical sunshine in the Keys.
+Surrounded by palm trees, the ocean's salty breeze, it was just what we needed to beat the winter blues.
+We flew into Miami from New York and collected our rental car at the airport, and without a doubt the scenic drive from Miami to Key West via US Route 1 aka Overseas Highway is one of our best drives yet.
 En route we stopped over at Islamorada (approximately 1hr 45mins from Key West).

 It's not difficult to see why Key West evokes a sense of curiosity among writers who wish to see and experience the place where Hemingway lived for so many years.
 The Nobel Prize winning author produced some of his best works while he lived in Key West between 1928-1939.
 The Ernest Hemingway Home and Museum, the author’s former stately colonial home turned museum is a concrete reminder of his life and legacy in the Keys.

-One cannot leave the island without taking a bite of its famous Key lime pie and – the popular island snack – Conch fritters.
-And there is plenty of outdoor activities, especially water sports to pick and choose from.
+One cannot leave the island without taking a bite of its famous Key lime pie and the popular island snack Conch fritters.
+And there are plenty of outdoor activities, especially water sports to pick and choose from.
 Daytime cruises are popular among tourists.
 Personally, we can vouch for Fury Cat Adventure tours.
 We got to spend an entire day out in the sea – snorkeling, jet skiing and sun bathing.
-As for the Key lime pie, there were way too many places claiming to be the best in the business, but we were more than happy to indulge them!
+As for the Key lime pie, there were way too many places claiming to be the best in the business, but we were more than happy to indulge them.

-Experiencing Sunset Celebration, a daily celebration at dusk that takes place on the island before sunset in Mallory Square (a waterfront square that many consider to be synonymous with Key West), finding ourselves amidst fire blowers, musicians, psychics, tightrope walkers, singers, dancers, and lovers as we took in a beautiful Florida Keys sunset.
+Sunset Celebration, a daily celebration at dusk that takes place on the island in Mallory Square (a waterfront square that many consider to be synonymous with Key West), was fun and interesting.
+We found ourselves amidst fire blowers, musicians, psychics, tightrope walkers, singers and dancers as we enjoyed a beautiful Florida Keys sunset.